Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 Here is a complete, runnable Java 21 program that demonstrates carrier exhaustion caused by pinning.
 Save it as VirtualThreadPinningDemo.java.

-The key design choice: each virtual thread acquires its own independent lock and sleeps inside it.
-This means all threads can enter their synchronized blocks concurrently, and each one pins a carrier while sleeping.
+The demo gives each virtual thread its own independent lock object, so all threads can enter their synchronized blocks concurrently.
+Each one pins a carrier while sleeping inside the block.
 With 2 carriers and 4 threads, only 2 can run at a time.
-The other 2 are queued, waiting for a carrier to become free.
-Compare this with ReentrantLock, where virtual threads unmount during sleep and all 4 finish in ~2 seconds on the same 2 carriers.
+The other 2 sit in the scheduler queue, waiting for a carrier to become free.
+The ReentrantLock version does the same work, but virtual threads unmount during sleep, so all 4 finish in ~2 seconds on the same 2 carriers.

 import java.util.concurrent.*;